JasonShen-SH/clip_compress/README.md

 Moving forward, we plan to conduct more extensive work on CLIP model, rather than merely focusing on zero-shot inference.

-A simple example would be to consider not only the **reconstruction losses (such as MSE and SSIM)** during the training of the denoising module but also the **contrastive loss** of CLIP model.
+A simple example would be to consider not only the **reconstruction losses (such as MSE and SSIM)** during the training of the denoising module but also the **contrastive loss of CLIP model**.
 This approach would allow the denoising module to put more emphasis on its performance in the CLIP context.